header-banner-calculatingexpiry.jpg

 Studying Food Degradation

-To measure the presence of potentially food spoiling microbes, food scientists analyse food samples under different conditions.
+To measure the presence of potentially food-spoiling microbes, food scientists analyse food samples under different conditions.
 For these tests, products are stored in conditions similar to what they expect during storage, transport and in the consumer’s home.
 They will even simulate the temperatures and rough handling the product could experience as it is transported.
-Samples are tested at regular intervals to see how the chemistry, microbiome, appearance, taste and smell of the food changes.
+Samples are tested at regular intervals to see how the food's chemistry, microbiome, appearance, taste and smell changes.
 This is called static testing.1

 ‘Use by date’ and ‘Best Before date’ – What’s The Difference?

-There is a subtle difference between a ‘use by date’ and a ‘best before date’.
+There is an important difference between a ‘use by date’ and a ‘best before date’.
 ‘Use by’ indicates the date by which food is considered safe to eat.
 It especially appears on highly perishable foods like meat and pre-packaged vegetables.
-‘Best before’ on the other hand, indicates the maximum date to which food is expected to retain its best quality.
+‘Best before’, on the other hand, indicates the maximum date to which food is expected to retain its best quality.
 It can still be safe to eat after this date, but it may have begun to lose its flavour or texture.2

 Predicting The Journey Of Food